 The use of probiotics for goats is also recommended after antibiotics are used for the treatment of infections.
 Antibiotics such as penicillin or tetracycline can be necessary for the treatment of infections like mastitis and pneumonia, but they can also negatively affect the populations of microbes in the rumen.
 This is because antibiotics are indiscriminate in their effect.
 All bacteria that are sensitive to the active ingredient are killed, including bacteria that are beneficial to the health of the goat.
 Administering oral probiotics a few hours after the use of antibiotics will help to replenish the beneficial bacteria in the rumen.

-We have personally used and would recommend Boviglo from Bio-Ag, but they are not everywhere, nor are they available online (yet).
+We have personally used and would recommend Boviglo from Bio-Ag.
+They don't have representatives everywhere, but they are available online.

 Amazon also carries this great probiotic for ruminants: Probios.

 You'll find that your animals will be able to stay healthy and fight sicknesses much better if they are equipped with probiotics.